Our Field Guide To The 5 Types Of Wrinkles + How To Soften & Care For Them

 Promote collagen production.

 Considering wrinkles happen when our skin's structural components (like collagen) start to break down, it can be helpful to support your body's natural collagen production—specifically, with hydrolyzed collagen supplements.* "It can attenuate skin wrinkling, providing the skin one of its basic ingredients to stay firm and taut,"* says Taz Bhatia, M.D., an integrative medicine physician and mbg Collective member.
-In fact, studies have shown that taking collagen peptides will support skin elasticity and hydration levels and promote youthful texture.*
+In fact, studies have shown that taking collagen peptides will support skin elasticity and hydration levels and promote youthful texture5.*

 See here for our all-time favorite collagen supplements to choose from.